ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 ## Introduction

 On July 31st, we announced [our new Beta version of WeDeploy](/blog/wedeploy-beta-our-biggest-release-yet.html).
 With that release we launched the new infrastructure that can be accessed by our [Console](https://console.wedeploy.com).

-Along with that big infrastructure change, we also introduced other things like custom Docker images and HTTPS, which lead to a big question that you might be asking yourself: _will the projects I built on Alpha work on Beta?_ The answer is 'yes', but there are a few easy changes that need to be made to your projects first.
+Along with that big infrastructure change, we also introduced other things like custom Docker images and HTTPS, which lead to a big question that you might be asking yourself: "will the projects I built on Alpha work on Beta?"
+The answer is "yes", but there are a few easy changes that need to be made to your projects first.
 Below is a guide on how to seamlessly do that!

 If you have any trouble, feel free to tap on the green button in the bottom corner to talk to a WeDeploy human, **we'd love to help**.